 Overview of the Portfolio Kanban

-Portfolio epics are made visible, developed, and managed through the Portfolio Kanban, where they proceed through various states of maturity until they’re rejected or approved.
-Understanding the Kanban system is fundamental to understanding of portfolio epics.
-The states of the Portfolio Kanban are summarized below.
+Portfolio epics are made visible, developed, and managed through the Portfolio Kanban, where they proceed through various states of maturity until they’re approved or rejected.
+Understanding the Kanban system is fundamental to the understanding of portfolio epics.
+The states of the Portfolio Kanban are summarized below:

 - Review – Preliminary estimates of opportunity, effort, and cost of delay

-- Analysis – Establish viability, outcomes, MVP, development and deployment impact, Lean business case, go/no-go decision
+- Analysis – Establish viability, business outcome hypotheses, MVP, development and deployment impact, Lean business case, go/no-go decision approval

-- Implementation – Implementation begins when capacity becomes available
+- Implementing – Implementation begins when capacity from one or more ARTs becomes available

 Reasoning about a potential epic must be based on a definition and intent that stakeholders can agree to.
 Figure 2 provides an epic hypothesis statement template that can be used to capture, organize, and communicate key information about an epic.